Average Restaurant Profit Margin (Calculator, Benchmarks + How To Grow Yours)

 • Pricing: Use it to fine-tune a competitive yet profitable pricing strategy that isn’t too high to deter customers or too low to impact operations.

-• Menu planning: Examine the price margins for each dish to discover opportunities for adjustments to pricing, portion sizes or ingredient sourcing to enhance profitability.
+• Menu planning: Examine the price margins for each dish to identify opportunities to adjust pricing, portion sizes or ingredient sourcing to enhance profitability.

 • Budgeting: Understanding your profit margins is essential for effective budgeting and financial forecasting.